Jrz5220/palindrom-check/README.md

 # palindrom-check
-Check whether a string of characters is a palindrome.
+Check whether a string of characters is a palindrome.<br/>
 Removes spaces from the string before checking.